Another Place, Another Time (album)

-Another Place, Another Time is the eighth album by the musician Jerry Lee Lewis, released in 1968 by Smash Records.
+Another Place, Another Time is the eighth studio album by American musician Jerry Lee Lewis, released in 1968 by Smash Records.
 It was Lewis's "comeback album" and features a stripped down, "hardcore" country sound that yielded two top five country hits, his first major chart success in a decade.

 Background

 By 1968, Jerry Lee Lewis had been touring the United States and Europe consistently for ten years in hopes of re-establishing the stardom that he had enjoyed during his time at Sun Records in the 1950s, before his marriage to his thirteen-year-old cousin Myra derailed his career.
 Although he remained a riveting live performer (as can be heard on the album Live at the Star Club, 1964), he had not been a relevant presence on the charts, although he had had a minor hit with a cover of the Ray Charles song "What'd I Say" in 1961.
 In 1963, Lewis left Sun for Smash (later absorbed into Mercury Records) but, despite a string of musically diverse albums, did not have another hit.
 "When the DJs stopped playing my records, I never said anything," Lewis explained in the sleeve for the 2006 retrospective A Half Century of Hits.
 "What could I do?
 Hollar and scream at 'em?
 For a while they wasn't playing Elvis, Chuck Berry, or none of them.
 You'd think rock 'n’ roll had died in the night.
 All they played was them Bobbys – Bobby Vee, Bobby Vinton, Bobby Rydell, Bobby Darin.
 If your name was Bobby, you were in with a sporting chance.
 I must be the only artist in the world who's been down as many times as I have.
 I mean down to rock bottom.
 I was making ten thousand a night, and got knocked back to two-fifty."
 Frustrated at what he saw as a lack of support from his record label, Lewis was nearing the end of his contract when the promotions manager Eddie Kilroy called him and pitched the idea of recording a pure country record in Nashville.
 By this point, Lewis' commercial stock was extremely low.
 In Nick Tosches' Lewis biography, Hellfire, Kilroy recalls calling every credible publisher in Nashville asking for material for Lewis, but only three tapes turned up after two weeks, adding, "That was all the material that had come in.
 Nobody wanted a Jerry Lee Lewis cut.
 I thought, Holy God, this is embarrassing."